Last updated on .

 Iguaque Flora and Fauna Sanctuary

-To get to the visitor center takes a little planning if you don’t have private transportation.
+To get to the visitor center takes a little planning if you don’t have your own transportation.
 You need to take a bus heading towards Arcabuco from Villa de Leyva and ask the driver to let you off at Casa de Piedra.
-From there, it’s a 3km uphill hike down a rough road to the visitor center.
+From there, it’s a 3 kilometer uphill hike down a rough road to the visitor center.

 If you plan to take the bus, go as early as possible because it’ll take a while.
 Personally, I would hire someone to take you all the way there.
 Trust me – you’ll need your energy for the actual hike.
 You should also be able to find a local company in town that offers excursions to the park.

-Once you reach the visitor center, admission to the park is COP$22,000 for Colombian residents over 25 years old and COP$63,500 for foreigners (as of October 2023).
-Colombian residents under 25 pay COP$14,500.
+Once you reach the visitor center, admission to the park is COP$63,500 for foreigners (as of October 2024).
 If you take a car, you’ll pay an extra COP$17,500.
 The park is open from 8am to 5pm, and they won’t let anyone start the hike after 10am.
+Check the official website for more info.

 Visitor center

-Once you’ve paid and registered, you have to go through a short orientation with the rangers.
-They’ll tell you about the trail and if you haven’t reached the lake by 1pm to turn around and head back no matter where you are.
-They’ll also tell you to stop what you’re doing and start hiking back at 2pm.
+Once you’ve paid and registered, you’re required to go through a short orientation with the rangers.
+They’ll tell you what to expect on the trail.
+They’ll also tell you that if you haven’t reached the lake by 1pm to turn around and head back no matter where you are, and at 2pm, stop what you’re doing and start hiking back.

 Trail map

-A very important suggestion is to take plenty of water.
-I recommend about three liters per person.
+In a nutshell, my advice is to get there early, take plenty of water, take your time, and follow the ranger’s advice.
+As far as water, I recommend about three liters per person.
 You’ll also need sunscreen and a rain jacket.
-It can get quite cold as well, with temperatures dropping down to 4 °C, although we were lucky and had great weather during our hike.
+It can get quite cold with temperatures dropping down to 4 °C, although we were lucky and had great weather during our hike.
+Walking sticks might be worth taking, too.

 You’re probably wondering what to do about food.
 You can bring snacks and lunch with you, or you can order lunch at the restaurant/hostel before starting the hike.
 They’ll have it ready when you return.
 They also sell drinks if you didn’t bring enough to keep hydrated.

 A sign marks the beginning of the trail at the visitor center.
-The first 700m of the trail is all cobblestones.
+The first 700 meters is all cobblestones.
 You’ll cross a bridge over Quebrada Carrizal and a stone shaped like a serpent’s head (supposedly Bachué or her baby-lover) before reaching the restaurant and hostel.

 Beginning of the trail